aldryn/aldryn-docs/docs/tutorial/files-and-images.rst

 in a page, and hover over it in *Draft mode* - you'll see the indicator that shows this is an *Image*.

+.. todo:: an image for the indicator over an image

-Double click to open the plugin.
+Double-click to open the plugin.

 You can change such things as the image's ``Title``, but you can also change the image itself.

 Select the **search** icon (the magnifying glass) next to the thumbnail image.
 Navigate through the folder structure to find a suitable image.
 You can also search for files by name.

+.. todo:: an image for the search icon

 When you have found a file you'd like to use, hit the **Select this file** icon on its left.

+.. todo:: an image for the Select this file

 **Save**, and the new image will be used in place of the existing one.